wgarunap/singlish/README.md

 ### Contributions

-I am more than happy to receive contribute to this repository.
+I am more than happy to receive contributions to this repository.

 contact : wg.aruna.p@gmail.com